 Where Do Household Molds Grow?

 Walls, floors, appliances, rugs, and furniture may all offer the nourishment mold needed to thrive.
-But because all household molds require moisture, you’re more likely to find mold in wet locations like bathrooms, kitchens, laundry rooms, basements, and crawl spaces.
+But because all household molds require moisture, you’re more likely to find mold in wet locations like bathrooms, kitchens, laundry rooms, and crawl spaces.

 6 Types Of Harmful Household Molds That Could Be In Your Home